Survivor's Story of Guadalcanal

 Outstading Historical Account

 When I got into my car I sat there and recorded notes on my phone recorder.
 I knew I would forget if I didn’t.
-It was a long ride home and halfway there I realized I didn’t ask his name.
+It was a long ride home and half way there I realized I didn’t ask his name.
 I will probably never see that man again, but I can tell you one thing.
 If I ever see him again I will know his face.
-Him sitting, stern faced, and returning my salute is burned into my memory and will never be lost.
+I can see him sitting, stern faced, and returning my salute is burned into my memory and will never be lost.

 The reason we are a free is because men like him were willing to sacrifice everything for their country.
 There were 1,592 U.S. men killed fighting on Guadalcanal, but what is basically unknown is 5,041 sailors lost their lives supporting those men.